 Casa Árabe Auditorium (at Calle Alcalá, 62).
 7:00 p.m.
 Free entry until the event’s capacity is reached.

 In Spanish and Arabic, with simultaneous translation

-Casa Árabe has organized this homage to the Syrian poet Adonis on
+On January 24, Casa Árabe has organized this homage to Syrian poet

-January 24.
-It will include participation by the author, as well as that
+Adonis, which will include the author’s participation, as well as that

 of Clara Janés and Federico Arbós.

 At the homage, Adonis will be accompanied by Clara Janés, a poet and translator, and Federico Arbós, an Arabist and translator.
 The event will be introduced by Pedro Martínez-Avial, the General Director of Casa Árabe.